jakeh12/431-dirtycow/security_topic_paper.md

 What?
 Why didn't it work?
 Well, it's not as simple to trick the Linux kernel to do something sinister.

+Remember the `MAP_PRIVATE` when we called `mmap()`?
 When we create a private mapping of memory and attempt to write into it, the operating system will create a copy of the memory-mapped file memory location and we are only writing into the copy.
 This is called **copy-on-write**.
 Now you know what the "cow" is all about.

 When we are done with this private copy, the operating system simply discards it because this copy is not directly related to the file on the disk.
-Then it looks at the original and since it has not been modified ("**dirty**" in operating system jargon means modified whereas clean means untouched), no change on disk is neccessary.
+Then it looks at the original and since it has not been modified ("**dirty**" in operating system jargon means modified whereas clean means untouched), no change on disk is necessary.
 Hopefully the term "dirty cow" makes more sense now.

 Let's illustrate what happens after we call `write()`.